ProGraphics/prostyle.io/_posts/examples/2015-08-13-word-wrapping.md

 layout: post-animation
 title: "Word Wrapping"
 category: examples
-desc: "A demonstration that uses the text width property to induce and animate word wrapping"
+desc: "A demonstration that uses the text width property to induce and animate word wrapping."
 tags:
   - text
   - textWidth